dmdequin/fyp2021p4g03/README.md

 In this project we will work with Python, and jupyter notebook.

 ## Data
-We use the TweetEval corpus, a collection of 7 datasets for different classification tasks based on social media post:
+We use the TweetEval repository, a collection of 7 datasets for different classification tasks based on social media post.
+The repository can be found here: https://github.com/cardiffnlp/tweeteval.git

-https://github.com/cardiffnlp/tweeteval.git
+Each dataset is presented in the same format and with fixed training, validation and test splits.

-## Two Tasks will be completed:
+## This project will focus on two tasks:
 • **Binary Classification Task**:
 Classifying Speech as either "Hateful" or "Not Hateful"